deneha/azure-guidance/best-practices-monitoring.md

 _Figure 3.
 Using a monitoring agent to pull information and write to shared storage_

-> **Note**: Using a monitoring agent is ideally suited to capturing instrumentation data that is naturally pulled from a data source, such as information from SQL Server Management Views, or the length of an Azure Service Bus Queue.
+> [AZURE.NOTE] Using a monitoring agent is ideally suited to capturing instrumentation data that is naturally pulled from a data source, such as information from SQL Server Management Views, or the length of an Azure Service Bus Queue.

 For information about configuring and using Azure Diagnostics, visit the [Collect Logging Data by Using Azure Diagnostics](https://msdn.microsoft.com/library/azure/gg433048.aspx) page on the Microsoft website.